 Detail, at the end of the afternoon the buses are full, everyone is leaving the beach, so be prepared to a packed bus ride full of sunburned vacationers.
 They are not very organized to get on the bus; they try to get through the door at the same time.
 So put your face in there and go along otherwise you’ll have to wait for the next bus.
 No one will open the way for you just because you got to the bus stop before everybody else.

-Be aware that prices change, the values presented here are from August of 2015
+The prices presented here are from August of 2015 and the currency is Euro